Woodland Trust: Woodland creation

 The trust has also created new woodlands: over 32 km2 have been created, including 250 new community woods in England, Wales and Northern Ireland.
 Its largest current projects include the 41.7 km2 Glen Finglas Estate in the Trossachs, Scotland and the Heartwood Forest near St Albans, Hertfordshire, England, which will cover approximately 347 ha.
 It owns 20 sites covering 4.3 km2 in the National Forest and has twelve sites in Community Forests in England.

 The Woodland Trust also provides free trees to communities or places of education in order to facilitate the creation of new woodland.

 Completed projects

 Millennium woods

 The Woodland Trust's Woods on Your Doorstep project created 250 "Millennium woods" to celebrate the millennium.

 Trafalgar Woods

 As part of the trust's 'Tree For All' campaign, new woods were planted to mark the 2005 anniversary of the Battle of Trafalgar, notably Victory Wood in Kent.

 Jubilee Woods

-The Trust ran the Jubilee Woods project, which aimed to plant 6 million trees and create 60 commemorative 'Diamond' woods across the UK as part of Queen Elizabeth II's Diamond Jubilee celebrations in 2012.
+The Trust ran the Jubilee Woods project, which aimed to plant 6 million trees and create 60 commemorative 'Diamond' woods across the UK as part of Elizabeth II's Diamond Jubilee celebrations in 2012.
 The largest of these, owned and managed by the Trust itself, is the Flagship Diamond Wood within the National Forest in Leicestershire, which will be planted with 300,000 trees.